daiphuongngo/Annual_Sales_Python_Analysis_and_Visualization_Tableau_PowerBI/README.md

 There are seasonal fluctuations which show constant drops from Apr to Aug for almost all products in general.
 Another lowest decline happened in December after a peak in November.
 The reasons might be because customers tend to spend for products on or before Thanksgiving in October/November and Chirstmans Sales in December.
 Then we could spend less on products in December but other priorities such as clothing, food and berage.

+Seasonality refers to a pattern of fluctuations above or below some average level that repeats at regular intervals.
+These “seasons” are viewed as short term patterns.

 ![Quantity Ordered by Product](https://user-images.githubusercontent.com/70437668/138407928-7e718903-bd88-47db-a02e-5561266df826.jpg)

 ![Quantity Ordered by Product](https://user-images.githubusercontent.com/70437668/138536541-21ad08be-924e-419d-88b2-79b21f484a78.jpg)